gskielian/Robox_Library/README.md

 Robox_Library
 =============

-This is a library for simplifying the Robox motion and eventually integrating with :turtle:.
+This is a library for simplifying the Robox motion and eventually integrating with :turtle: code